×

 Loyola University Medical Campus - Maywood, IL

-Our medical campus is a shared venture between the University and Trinity Medical Services.
+Our medical campus is a shared venture between the University and Trinity Health.
 Over 690,000 square feet of buildings include the Stritch Medical School, Niehoff School of Nursing, Parkinson School of Health Sciences and Public Health.
 Sustainability highlights include the LEED-certified Niehoff School of Nursing’s use of daylight harvesting, natural ventilation, solar chimneys, and automated sun shading.

 Composting